 In classes 5A and 6A, the top seven (7) teams and the top seven (7) individuals not on a qualifying team from each regional will qualify for state.
 In class 4A, the top six (6) teams and the top seven (7) individuals not on a qualifying team from each regional will qualify for state.
 In class 3A, the top five (5) teams and the top seven (7) individuals not on a qualifying team from each regional will qualify for state.
 In classes A and 2A, the top five (5) teams and the top twelve (12) individuals not on a qualifying team from each regional will qualify for state.
+A runner who medals at the regional XC meet will qualify for the state meet even if the runner did not meet the qualifications listed above.
 Teams shall be seeded for the state meet based on regional results.
 Preferred starting positions shall be the middle of the starting line, working outward.
 All individual qualifiers shall be assigned to the outside position.
 In classes 5A and 6A, if a regional does not have 7 teams, the other regional will qualify additional teams in order of placement to equal 14 teams to the state cross country meet.
 In 4A, if one of the three regional meets does not have six teams qualify for the state meet, the 7th place team from the other two regionals will both qualify.
 In classes A, 2A, and 3A, if one of the three regional meets does not have a minimum of five teams qualify for the state meet, the 6th place team from the other two regionals will both qualify.